 Proposals will be reviewed by the Institute’s Director, Executive Director, and Program Coordinator.
 Funding will be awarded based on the quality of the proposal, relevance of the activity to the mission of the Institute, and budgetary appropriateness.

 The Liu Institute for Asia and Asian Studies asks that the Liu Institute's name be included in any promotional e-mails, posters, and other publications for the event.
 If verbal remarks are made during the event, please mention the Liu Institute for Asia and Asian Studies.

 Requests for funding exceeding the maximum award amount will be considered on a case-by-case basis.

 For events involving food or refreshments, the Liu Institute will only fund up to 25% of the cost of food.

-Deadline: Proposal submissions for the 2017-2018 Academic Year are accepted on a rolling basis until funding runs out.
+Deadline: Proposal submissions for the 2017-2018 Academic Year are accepted on a rolling basis as funding remains.

 Please send a 1-3 page proposal for your activity to firstname.lastname@example.org.
 The proposal should include the following:

 - Organizing unit (student organization and/or academic unit)

 - Intended audience (faculty, students, public) and estimated attendance

 - Relevance and value to the Institute